 - Chocolate Baby: He is black because he was conceived while Urbanus was covered in shoe polish.

 - Named After Somebody Famous: He is named after Urbanus.

 - Uncanny Family Resemblance: His face is similar to Oktaviëtte.

 Meneer Pastoor ("Mister Priest") is the local Roman Catholic priest.
-He often talks of virtues and the importance of being good, but he hardly gives the good example himself.
+He often talks about virtue and the importance of being good, but he hardly sets a good example himself.

-- Christianity Is Catholic: Tollembeek only has a local Roman Catholic Priest.
+- Christianity Is Catholic: Tollembeek only has a Roman Catholic priest.